What is the Future of Video Interviewing?

 Many different companies are exploring what the future of video interviewing actually is, and research into areas such as a structured process and artificial intelligence is ongoing.
 But what actually is the future of video interviewing, and how soon will HR managers realize its full potential?

 “The participants overwhelmingly said video-based interviewing (80%),” Parr wrote in a blog post for Select International.
-“The rest of participants said panel interviews (8%), non-traditional interview questions (8%), and group interviews (4%).”
+“The rest of the participants said panel interviews (8%), non-traditional interview questions (8%), and group interviews (4%).”

 It’s not hard to see why participants so strongly supported video interviewing.
 Video technology is becoming much more prevalent in society and it’s not just hiring managers looking to utilize it: From journalists using the technology for contacting experts to realtors making video walkthroughs of homes for sale.